IASG/iasg.github.io/_posts/2017-04-19-sheep_city.markdown

 Sheep City
 --

+**As of 29 March 2022 This project is no longer available.
+However attempts are being made to restore, and improve, the project.**

 In fall 2016, IASG purchased materials for the Sheep City project.
 The project consists of 3 small wireless routers and 3 Raspberry Pi 3s acting as wireless clients, as well as an additional Pi to act as the "ISP".
 The project is a small scale model of a city street